UniversalDependencies/docs/treebanks/fr_rhapsodie/index.md

-The corpus was converted automatically from the [Rhapsodie treebank](http://www.projet-rhapsodie.fr/) with manual corrections.
+The corpus was converted automatically from the [Rhapsodie treebank](https://rhapsodie.modyco.fr/) with manual corrections.

-Xpos and features (which are not available in v2.2 of UD_French-Spoken) will be added to future versions of this treebank as they are encoded in the Rhapsodie treebank.
+The treebank in maintained in the repository [SUD_French-Rhapsodie](https://github.com/surfacesyntacticud/SUD_French-Rhapsodie) in the [SUD](https://surfacesyntacticud.github.io/) annotation schema.

+The SUD version is also available with prosodic annotation (see [SUD README.md](https://github.com/surfacesyntacticud/SUD_French-Rhapsodie/blob/master/README.md)).

 ## Acknowledgments